 Motivation is the psychological process that get’s us going, keeps us going, and determines the direction and strength of the effort we apply.
 It’s what causes us to stop and apply our energies elsewhere.

 Substantially, we’re motivated by the jobs we do and the context of these jobs.
+If there's motivation, performance is possible.
 Motivation and performance lead to business outcomes like turnover and profit.

 TimelessTime consultants have trained thousands of managers in how to motivate their staff.

 And each has managed the motivation and performance of hundreds of subordinates.